Work With Our Top-Rated Car Accident Lawyers in Augusta

 Georgia Code § 9-3-33 gives a person two years from the date of their accident to file a lawsuit.
 Claims against government agencies may need to be filed within six months.

 The statute of limitations may be tolled (delayed) if the victim is a minor or mentally incompetent.
 The limitations period begins again once the victim reaches the age of majority or becomes mentally competent again.

 What can I do if a defective part caused my car accident?

-Many drivers are involved in accidents they are powerless to avoid because of a possible mechanical issue with their vehicles.
-If a defect is the result of some kind of issue relating to repairs, then a maintenance company could be held accountable if a defect results from some repair-related issue.
+Many drivers are involved in accidents they are powerless to avoid because of a mechanical issue with their vehicle.
+A maintenance company could be held accountable if a defect results from some repair-related issue.
 Accidents caused by actual defective parts could make manufacturers of those parts liable.

 Insurance companies know that this is probably a new experience for you.
 They prey on people’s inexperience with the insurance settlement process and legal matters surrounding car accidents.
-To avoid getting scammed, tricked, or played by the insurance companies, it is imperative that you put an attorney experienced in dealing with insurance companies on your side.
+To avoid getting scammed, tricked, or played by insurance companies, you must put an accident attorney experienced in dealing with insurance companies on your side.

 Chris Hudson has the experience to fight back on your behalf.
-When you work with him, you get a clear understanding of what to expect.
+When you work with him, you clearly understand what to expect.
 He goes to work immediately, fighting on your behalf, and knows how to get results.